ANikolovvv/SoftUni-Tasks/README.md

-In this project i add my daily tasks ,given me by SoftUni.
+In this repo, I manage my daily tasks assigned to me by SoftUni.